Mind, Body, and Spirit

 Modern psychology, on the other hand, views consciousness in biological terms and states that it results from a sufficiently large number of neural connections (mind = brain).
 For an assertion to be scientific, it must be of such a nature that it can be either proven to be true or false.
 There is no way to scientifically prove or disprove that consciousness results from a sufficiently large number of neural connections—especially when consciousness has yet to be measured or even adequately defined.

 For a science to be tied down to the world it describes, there must be at least one fundamental quantity that is defined not in terms of other quantities but by a process involving an interaction within the world it describes.
 In physics, which is the most venerable science, there are three fundamental quantities, namely, length, time, and mass.
-These quantities are operationally defined; that is, these quantities are not defined in terms of other quantities.
+These quantities are operationally defined; that is, they are not defined in terms of other quantities.
 Instead, their meanings are contained in the way they are measured and utilized.

 Spirit